SmithMack68/Shakespearean-Translator/README.md

 4. Click on the Shakespeare image
 5. And a random insult will appear
 6. Click dismiss and the insult will disappear
-7. If you have typed in a very long sentance, use the forward and backlwards arrows to scroll through all the text.
+7. If you have typed in very long text, use the forward arrow to scroll through the translation.